steam0/pact-guide/README.md

 ## Publishing pacts

-When a consumer have generated a pact file it should publish this to the providers.
+When a consumer has generated a pact file it should publish this to the providers.
 This can be done by attaching the file as a part of the repository (do not do this), by exposing the file at a url (should not do this) or by publishing it to a shared _broker_.

 A pact broker is a separate application which should be a part of any system implementing pacts.
 The pact broker will be waiting for pact files from any consumer and is indexing them based on which provider they are communicating with.
 When a pact is published to the broker it becomes available to any provider that want to validate them.